daxadal/event-manager/tasklist.md

 1. Users should see a list of all events (as much as the rules allow) in the home.
 1. Users should receive a notification 24 hours before the start date of each event reminding them that it’s happening the next day.
+1. Each event should have its own page to display all details and a subscribe functionality (as described in point #11) below the event details. **NO UI IS GOING TO BE MADE**

 Technical Requirements
+1. Use a middleware for the custom usability rules.
 1. Implement the REST API for this application using Node.js, Express and an ORM of your choice.
 1. Implement proper security as you see fit for the application’s authentication.
 1. Use SOLID principle, linting and a convention for your code.
 1. Add tests where / how you see fit.
 1. Protect the application against Denial of Service attacks.
 1. Send the reminders notifications using sockets.
+1. Creating a bare UI to test the backend is not required but a nice to have. **NOPE**
+1. Containerize your application if you think it is necessary.. **NOPE**